Myria-de/Win11Bypass/README.md

 The batch file must be started in a command prompt with administrative rights.

+The bash script mk_Win11_bypass.sh from the folder "Linux" works accordingly under Linux (Ubuntu/Linux Mint).
+Note the comments in the file and install the necessary tools/packages.

 **Changelog version 1.2:**

 - better handling of errors in mk_bypass_iso.bat